yoonmoonsick/dnd2024/README.md

   - No concentration required.
 As a Bonus Action, you can expend one use of your Channel Divinity to create an illusion of yourself.
 You can move or resummon it for 1 minute.
 - Level 3: Blessing of the Trickster
   - No concentration required.
 You can target yourself.
-- Level 6: Trickster’s Transposition
+- Level 6: Trickster's Transposition
   - Whenever you take the Bonus Action to create or move the illusion of your Invoke Duplicity, you can teleport, swapping places with the illusion.

 ### War Domain